Undergraduate Admissions

 (916) 278-6504

-Sacramento State grants up to six units of credit for learning, knowledge, or skills-based experience that has been documented and evaluated according to university policy.
-Students should be aware, however, that policies for earning credit for prior learning vary from university to university in the CSU.
+Sacramento State grants up to six units of credit for learning, knowledge, or skills-based experience that has been documented and evaluated according to campus policy.
+Students should be aware, however, that policies for earning credit for prior learning vary from campus to campus in the CSU.

 Transfer Credit From Overseas Institutions